-The first year of operation was a resounding success that in the next two school years, enrolment increased by almost 100%, this time students coming not only from Pasay City but also from the neighboring city of Manila and municipalities of Makati, Parañaque, Taguig, Las Piñas and Muntinlupa.
+The first year of operation was a resounding success over the next two school years, with enrollment increasing by almost 100%.
+That time students from neighboring city of Manila and municipalities of Makati, Parañaque, Taguig, Las Piñas and Muntinlupa enrolled in the school.

-Mrs. Pizzaro ably stirred the school to fame and glory.
-She raised the level of professionalism of teachers and school personnel, developed the culture of good discipline among students and promoted goodwill to the city government officials and to the leaders of various organizations in the city and neighboring municipalities.
-She left the school with many legacies to be proud of for a more challenging assignment- as assistant superintendent of the schools division of Cavite City.
+Mrs. Pizarro stirred the school to fame and glory.
+She raised the level of professionalism of teachers and school personnel—developed the culture of good discipline among students, and promoted goodwill to city government officials and to the leaders of various organizations in the city and neighboring municipalities.
+She left the school with many legacies to be proud of for a more challenging assignment- as assistant superintendent of the school’s division of Cavite City.

 Mrs. Maura U. Sevilla took over the leadership.
-She continued the programs initiated by Mrs. Pizzarro.
-She also undertook various projects, all for the benefits of the teachers and students.
-Meanwhile, the school’s enrolment reached the 3,000 level.
-This is despite of the proximity of the school’s location to other secondary educational institutions.
+She continued the programs initiated by Mrs. Pizarro.
+She also undertook various projects, all for the benefit of the teachers and students.
+Meanwhile, the school’s enrollment reached the 3,000 level.
+This is despite the proximity of the school’s location to other secondary educational institutions.
 Mrs. Sevilla reached retirement age on November 29, 1988.
 Mrs. Antonia V. Santos then Assistant Principal, took over as OIC-Principal.

-A new Principal Mr. Felix A. Balbaguio was installed as fourth principal on July 1989.
-He served only up to July 1991 but in two year-time, he had shown through his deeds the example of an honest government official.
+Mr. Felix A. Balbaguio, was appointed as the school’s fourth principal in July 1989.
+He served only up to July 1991, but in two years, he had shown through his deeds the example of an honest government official.

 Dr. Vivencio Q. Mendoza was the next principal.
 He led the school up to July 26, 1997.
 His six-year stay was also worth remembering.
 He improved the facilities of the school and face lifted the buildings through repainting of walls and installing of grills on the windows and corridors.

 Dr. Mendoza was promoted to assistant superintendent in the Schools Division of Palawan province.
-The next day he left, Mrs. Aracelli T. Chua, the principal of Pasay City East High School took his place.
-She stayed until May 31, 1998 leaving a legacy of friendliness to her subordinates and discipline to the students.
+With his departure, Mrs. Aracelli T. Chua, the Principal of Pasay City East High School took his place.
+She stayed until May 31, 1998, leaving a legacy of friendliness to her subordinates and discipline to the students.

-Dr. Jeremias Pascual, principal of Pasay City North High School replaced Mrs. Flores.
+Dr. Jeremias Pascual, Principal of Pasay City North High School replaced Mrs. Flores.
 A man of courage and dedication, he worked for unity and cooperation of teachers and school personnel.
-He retired on January 16, 2004, Mrs. Lourdes G. Garrido, the English Department Head, was assigned as OIC principal.
+He retired on January 16, 2004, and Mrs. Lourdes G. Garrido, the English Department Head, was assigned as OIC principal.

-Mrs. Garrido served for a short period of six months but her excellent leadership earned her a promotion.
-Not too long after, she was designated as OIC principal of Pasay City North High School, Annex and was promoted to permanent position.
+Mrs. Garrido served for a short period of six months, but her excellent leadership earned her a promotion.
+Not long after, she was designated as OIC principal of Pasay City North High School, Annex and was promoted to a permanent position.

-After 65 years, Pasay City West High School is stronger and more dynamic in fulfilling its mission of providing quality education and other basic educational services.
-At present, the school aside from the Regular Program, offers four Special Programs namely the Special Science or Science and technology Education (STE) formerly known DOST Program; Special program in Foreign Language (SPFL) German, SPFL Mandarin, Open High School Program and Alternative Learning System (ALS) for the Out of School Youths.
+Seventy-one years have passed, yet Pasay City West High School remains stronger and more dynamic in fulfilling its mission of providing quality education and other basic educational services.
+At present, the school aside from the Regular Program, offers four Special Programs namely the Special Science or Science and technology Education (STE) formerly known DOST Program—Special program in Foreign Language (SPFL) German, SPFL Mandarin, Open High School Program and Alternative Learning System (ALS) for the Out of School Youths.